mantidproject/mantid/docs/source/release/v6.7.0/diffraction.rst

 New features
 ############
-- For ILL/D2B instrument, only calibrated data are loaded from the nexus file.
+- For the ILL/D2B instrument, only calibrated data are loaded from the nexus file.
-- The ISIS powder diffraction scripts are now able to support per detector Vanadium normalisation.
-This has been enabled on the POLARIS instrument only so far.
+- The ISIS powder diffraction scripts now support per detector Vanadium normalisation.
+So far this has only been enabled on the POLARIS instrument.
 - It is now possible to provide more than one detector height range in :ref:`PowderILLDetectorScan <algm-PowderILLDetectorScan>`.
 - The ``InitialMask`` and ``FinalMask`` properties of :ref:`PowderILLDetectorScan <algm-PowderILLDetectorScan>` have been removed.
 - Improvements to :ref:`PEARL powder <isis-powder-diffraction-pearl-ref>` reduction output file and directory naming; ``.gss`` files and TOF and d-spacing ``.xye`` files are now in separate directories.
-- :ref:`OSIRIS scripts <focus_osiris_isis-powder-diffraction-ref>` now use focus function instead of ``run_diffraction_focusing`` function to perform the focusing.
+- OSIRIS scripts now use a new ``focus`` :ref:`function <focus_osiris_isis-powder-diffraction-ref>` instead of the ``run_diffraction_focusing`` function to perform the focusing.
+Results should be the same.
-- :ref:`create_vanadium <create_vanadium_osiris_isis-powder-diffraction-ref>` function is added to the OSIRIS object which should be called before the focus function to create the vanadium runs.
+- The :ref:`create_vanadium <create_vanadium_osiris_isis-powder-diffraction-ref>` function has been added to the OSIRIS object which should be called before the ``focus`` function to create the vanadium runs.
 - It is now possible to mask out detectors in the absorption and multiple scattering calculations :ref:`AbsorptionCorrection <algm-AbsorptionCorrection>`, :ref:`PaalmanPingsAbsorptionCorrection <algm-PaalmanPingsAbsorptionCorrection>`, and :ref:`MultipleScatteringCorrection <algm-MultipleScatteringCorrection>`.
 - Additional, optional, source terms added to the :ref:`EstimateResolutionDiffraction <algm-EstimateResolutionDiffraction>`.
 For instruments with small detector pixels (e.g. SNAP), the size of the source is the overwhelming contributor to the resolution calculation.
 - :ref:`EstimateResolutionDiffraction <algm-EstimateResolutionDiffraction>` will average the resolution from summed pixels.